mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

  ```
  3. Add a motor speed chart.
 This gauge displays the motor speed as a line diagram.
-    1. Find the place holder for motor speed chart in the line no: 35
+    1. Locate the motor speed gauge placeholder: `<!--- place holder for motor speed gauge  -->`
-    2. Added dev element with an unique id as given below
+    2. Add the following div element with an unique id as given below:
  ```html
  <div id="speedchart" ></div>
  ```